Unfair sales practices

 Who is responsible for enforcing the rules?

-Both the Competition and Consumer Protection Commission (CCPC) and the Central Bank of Ireland (Central Bank) are responsible for enforcing the rules around unfair commercial practices.
+The Competition and Consumer Protection Commission (CCPC) and the Central Bank of Ireland (Central Bank) are responsible for enforcing the rules around unfair commercial practices.

 - The Central Bank enforces the provisions of the Consumer Protection Act in the financial services sector.